thegetty/quire-docs/content/community/get-involved.md

 ## Contribute Code

-Contribute suggestions for possible new Quire features or resolve an existing issue.
-Please review our [Contributor Guidelines](https://github.com/thegetty/quire/blob/master/CONTRIBUTING.md) for information on the types of contributions we are looking for, how to get started, and best practices.
+Make suggestions for possible new Quire features or themes.
+Before getting started, review our [Contributor Guidelines](https://github.com/thegetty/quire/blob/master/CONTRIBUTING.md) for information on the types of contributions we are looking for, how to get started, and best practices.
+And view our [Roadmap](/about/roadmap/) to see what's already on the horizon.

 <div class="action-button">